Google prepares 34-city push for ultra-fast Fiber service

 "Google is taking the long view and we think in five or more years, it could turn out to be a significant, profitable business for Google and headwind for incumbents."

-And Comcast Corp (CMCSA.O), which will become the largest cable provider in the country if it passes antitrust scrutiny for its proposed $45 billion acquisition of Time Warner Cable TWC.N, argued to regulators this month that Google Fiber could threaten its business over time.
+And Comcast Corp, which will become the largest cable provider in the country if it passes antitrust scrutiny for its proposed $45 billion acquisition of Time Warner Cable, argued to regulators this month that Google Fiber could threaten its business over time.

 Google now provides Fiber service, at up to $120 a month, in the Kansas City metropolitan area.
 Last year, it announced plans to expand in Provo, Utah and Austin, Texas in 2014.